28shashank/prashantpro.github.io/_posts/2017-03-24-angular2-javaee-project.1.md

         </build>
     </project>

+The *--base-href* value used here is "/ng-reportapp", this is the context under which the Angular App would run.

 >If you run **mvn clean install** on this project then it will in turn invoke the ng command which would build the ng-reportapp project.

 It's time to create our backend module **jee-report**, so lets execute the following: